Writing and reviewing checklist

 • Is this a known issue or troubleshooting entry that follows the proper format?

 • Does the content present RHACM features inside the MCE doc?
 If yes, it may be missplaced.
-(This is changing slightly as we open up MCE to contain ACM again.)
+We have to carefully indicate that you must have ACM in those cases.
+There are examples in the doc, but a teammate can also help with this.

-• Does the content cross features and if so, have tech leads discussed best placement for it?
+• Does the content cross features and if so, have tech leads discussed best placement for it in the issue so the decision making is recorded?

-• Are there any long paragraphs that should be broken up into lists or concise paragraphs?
+• Are there any long paragraphs that should be broken up into lists or more concise paragraphs?

 • Do you find wordy content that can be removed or merged together?